KAVINKUMAR1111/Rice-leaf-disease-detection/README.md

 ## Dataset Link:
 https://www.kaggle.com/datasets/shayanriyaz/riceleafs

-## Acknowledgments
-Special thanks to the developers and contributors of FastAPI, TensorFlow, and PyQT for their invaluable libraries and tools.

 ## Contributions
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.

 ## License
 This project is not liensed(open source code)

-## Acknowledgments
-Special thanks to the developers and contributors of FastAPI, TensorFlow, and PyQT for their invaluable libraries and tools.

 ## Contact
 For any inquiries or questions, please contact kavin11112003@gmail.com.

-Please note that this project is not actively maintained, but your feedback is still highly appreciated.

-## Contributions
-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue.

-## License
-This project is not liensed(open source code)

-## Acknowledgments
-Special thanks to the developers and contributors of FastAPI, TensorFlow, and PyQT for their invaluable libraries and tools.

-## Contact
-For any inquiries or questions, please contact kavin11kk11@gmail.com.

 Please note that this project is not actively maintained, but your feedback is still highly appreciated.